 VU Amsterdam

-MEng in Computer Science, 2011
+MSc in Computer Engineering, 2011

-Politecnico di Milano, Politecnico di Torino
+Politecnico di Milano, Politecnico di Torino (double degree)

 For teaching matters, you can contact me via Canvas.

 PhD students If you have questions about joining my group or AMLab, check this list first.
-There is an open PhD position in high-dimensional causal inference I will be co-supervising with Stéphanie van der Pas, deadline is April 2nd 2023.

 Other jobs Currently I don’t have any open vacancy for interns, research assistants or postdocs, but if I do, they will be announced on the UvA vacancies website.